Metallic Decks Tarot Decks

 This wonderful deck is a tarot ancestor, with only fifty cards.
 The Mantegna Tarot artwork, originally created in 1460, has been recoloured and highlighted with silver.
 What appears as mottled dark grey in the digital scans is actually bright silver foil.

-An ancient Egyptian Tarot themed deck with a difference - Nefertari's Tarot has a background of goil foil on the cards.
-This deck is stunning, though the digital images look nowhere near as good as the actual cards.
+An ancient Egyptian Tarot themed deck with a difference - Nefertari's Tarot has a background of goil foil to the themed illustrations on the cards.
+This deck is stunning, and the actual cards look even better than the digital images.

 A restoration of one of the oldest tarots, the Visconti-Sforza cards.
 The symbolism is the same in this version, but the Visconti Tarot cards have clearer colours and there are metallic gold leaf highlights and backgrounds.
 (The gold doesn't show up well in scans, unfortunately.)